dwbzero/csv-tools/README.md

 Python was chosen in order to get some of these tools written quickly, but a better long-term choice would be a low-level language like C.

-Some consequences of these goals are that Python 2.x is not supported, and some extended cases of CSV format are not easy to support.

-Development and usage has been with Python 3.5 on Windows.
+Development and usage has been largely with Python 3.5 on Windows.
 Some attempt has been made to keep compatibility with non-Windows environments and with earlier versions of Python, but there are no guarantees right now.